Skip to content

 Share

-Drop Coffee sits on Wollmar Yxkullsgatan by Mariatorget, in a room that feels bright, compact, and built around the counter rather than around lingering.
+Drop Coffee sits on Wollmar Yxkullsgatan, a small street by Mariatorget, the square and metro stop that anchors this part of Södermalm just south of central Stockholm.
+The room feels bright, compact, and built around the counter rather than around lingering.
 The shelves, retail beans, and clean frontage give it the look of a working specialty stop, not a cafe trying to soften its edges for everyone else.

 That directness matters here because Drop is one of Stockholm's defining coffee names.
 The brand's own language is unusually open about sourcing and roasting, and the cafe still reads as the clearest city anchor for that point of view: light to light-medium roasts, careful extraction, and a retail shelf that makes leaving with a bag of beans feel almost inevitable.